 Review publicly available items for redundancy, ADA accessibility, and consistency of look and feel including brand recognition

-Along with an inventory of public products, the items will be assessed for application type and future maintenance, ADA accessibility, consistency (including subtheme and field names, branding, and to reduce duplication of content.
+Along with an inventory of public products, the items will be assessed for application type and future maintenance, ADA accessibility, consistency (including subtheme and field names), branding, and to reduce duplication of content.
 Items that no longer meet business needs will be retired, deprecated, and archived, such as one-off projects and requests.
 Items that are set to be deprecated will be prioritized.

 Data Quality Measures